Novuh-Bot/Custodian/README.md

 Custodian is a utilitarian and moderation bot designed to make moderating your Discord server easier.
 It features per server settings and a dashboard to keep track of your servers settings.

+It utilizes An Idiot's API to create the Canvas commands.

 <b>Note</b>